-It was 1996 when I first came upon a street seller who is completely different than others with his white and clean uniform and white cubical box on his arm selling içli köfte.
-Ever since then, we met with Ali Amca (Uncle Ali) every time I visited Istiklal street.
+It was 1996 when I first came upon a street seller who was completely different than others with his white and clean uniform and white cubical box on his arm selling içli köfte.
+From that moment, we met with Ali Amca (Uncle Ali) every time I visited Istiklal street.

-Although he opened a restaurant after 17 years, he was busy with the restaurant for one year only, then once again he could be seen in front of the restaurant building.
+Although he opened a restaurant after 17 years, he was busy with the restaurant for only one year, then he could be seen in front of the restaurant building once again.

-Uncle Ali passed in 2010 after spending 20 years of his life on Istiklal street, bearing through the harshest weather conditions without a single complaint every day and every night of the week.
-Today his family still runs their restaurant and his heritage white stand with his photo on the sides still stands in front of the building.
+Uncle Ali passed in 2010 after spending 20 years of his life on Istiklal street, bearing the harshest weather conditions without a single complaint every day and every night of the week.
+Today his family still runs the restaurant and his white stand with his photo on the sides still stands in front of the building.
 Enjoy an “içliköfte” and remember Ali Amca.